1. 4.13 Custom elements

 13. Let observedAttributes be an empty sequence<DOMString>.

-14. Run the following substeps while catching any exceptions:
+14. Run the following steps while catching any exceptions:

 1. Let prototype be ?
 Get(constructor, "prototype").

-2. If Type(prototype) is not Object, then throw a TypeError exception.
+2. If prototype is not an Object, then throw a TypeError exception.

 1. Let callbackValue be ?
 Get(prototype, callbackName).